awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/su-create-console-bucket.md

 1. Close the browser window\.

-## Create the console bucket with Amazon S3<a name="su-create-console-bucket-s3-procedure"></a>
+## Creating the console bucket with Amazon S3<a name="su-create-console-bucket-s3-procedure"></a>

 You can use Amazon S3 to create the console bucket\.
 You must create the bucket with [Amazon S3 versioning](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) enabled\.
 We recommend that you use an [Amazon S3 lifecycle configuration](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lifecycle-mgmt.html) to remove noncurrent \(previous\) versions of an object and delete incomplete multipart uploads\.
 We don't recommend a lifecycle configuration that deletes current versions of an object\.
-For information about the S3 bucket settings we enable for console buckets that you create with the Amazon Lookout for Vision console, see [Create the console bucket with the Amazon Lookout for Vision console](#su-create-console-bucket-lfv-procedure)\.
+For information about the S3 bucket settings we enable for console buckets that you create with the Amazon Lookout for Vision console, see [Console bucket settings](#su-console-bucket-settings)\.

 1. Decide the AWS Region in which you want to create a console bucket\.
 For information about supported regions, see [Amazon Lookout for Vision endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/lookoutvision.html)\.